 Veterinarians are valuable partners in CVM’s mission to promote animal health.
 Vet-LIRN is committed to building relationships with the next generation of veterinary professionals.
 Veterinary students can apply for an externship through the FDA Veterinary Clerkship Program to train alongside Vet-LIRN team members.
 Students will learn more about CVM’s mission and be introduced to the many different roles that veterinarians play within the Center.

 Vet-LIRN educates veterinarians and students about how to identify and report suspected animal food issues via webinars and case studies.
 Vet-LIRN speaks at various conferences, to veterinary interest groups, and to students.
 Please email Vet-LIRN@fda.hhs.gov if you would like Vet-LIRN to speak to your organization.

 Preparing for and Responding to Emergencies

 Vet-LIRN participates in the planning, play, and evaluation of emergency preparedness and response activities.
 Such activities strengthen the Program Office’s ability to establish and initiate strategies to coordinate the roles and responsibilities of veterinary diagnostics laboratories in real-world emergency events.
 Knowing the network laboratory capabilities and having routine interactions and exercises with the laboratories is key to any emergency response.
-Vet-LIRN Program Office routinely communicates with following laboratory networks and programs to harmonize and leverage activities and participate in an integrated response to national emergencies:
+The Vet-LIRN Program Office routinely communicates with the following laboratory networks and programs to harmonize and leverage activities and participate in an integrated response to national emergencies:

 - The Food Emergency Response Network (FERN)